NLnetLabs/rpki-doc/source/rpki/implementation-models.rst

 are created.
 An application programming interface (API) may be provided to make batch processing easier.

-To improve retrieval of published RPKI data by relying party software, the RPKI Repository Delta Protocol (RRDP) protocol (:RFC:`8182`) was developed.
-Support for this standard is listed as well.

 Lastly, `nonrepudiation
 <https://www.arin.net/resources/manage/rpki/faq/#why-must-i-create-a-key-pair-to-use-rpki>`_
 refers to the inability for a party to dispute or deny having performed an